 Day 2: Experience Bergen’s Amazing Hiking

-On your second day in beautiful Bergen, lace up your hiking boots and experience some of the best hiking Norway has to offer.
 With so many mountains surrounding the city, some of the best hiking in Norway can be done right in Bergen.

 Two of the city’s mountains in particular offer excellent accessible hiking for tourists.
 These are Mount Floyen and Mount Ulriken.
-In fact, there is even a hiking trail that connects the two mountains so you can get the best of both.
-The best hiking options in Bergen are as follows:
+There is even a hiking trail that connects the two mountains so you can get the best of both.

 Hike to the Top of Mount Fløyen

-Mount Floyen is the slightly more popular of the two mountains, simply because of its proximity to the city centre.
-The mountaintop offers the most popular viewpoint overlooking the city.
-There are also numerous hiking trails, a troll forest, playgrounds for kids, and even cafes to grab a snack.
+Mount Floyen has numerous hiking trails, a troll forest, playgrounds for kids, and even cafes to grab a snack.
 There is also a beautifully green hike to the top that offers different levels of views along the way.
-If hiking is not really your thing, Mount Floyen also has a funicular that takes you to and from the top of the mountain.

 Book a Hiking Tour on Mount Floyen – If you are travelling solo and/or want the assurance of hiking with a knowledgeable guide, this hiking tour is the perfect solution.
 The tour includes 3.5 – 4 hours of hiking and the guide adds the special touch of sharing insights into Norwegian history, habits, and customs.
-Plus I love this booking site because it’s a small company that offers the best customer service options if you need to cancel or change your booking!

 The hike to the top of Ulriken is just as beautiful as Mount Floyen but offers a completely unique experience.
 For one, Ulriken is the highest of Bergen’s 7 mountains providing the highest vantage point for overlooking the city.
-Secondly, the hike takes you up 908 steps with exposed views along the way.
+Secondly, the hike takes you up about 1300 steps with exposed views along the way.

 The trail starts inside a wooded area but consists mostly of a set of stone stairs that takes you all the way to the top.
 If hiking one or both ways is not really your jam, don’t worry you can still enjoy the views from the top with the Ulriken cable car.
-The cable car takes about 5 minutes to reach the top.
-There are restaurants and patios overlooking the mountain views, along with a bit of hiking around the station.

 Cost: The cable car costs 195 NOK one way or 350 NOK for the return trip.